COHCCC/DiSCoTME/README.md

 ## 2.2 Train the Model

-Train SEAGULL using distributed data parallel (DDP) on GPUs with contrastive learning.
+Train DiSCoTME using distributed data parallel (DDP, if request more than 1 node) on GPUs with contrastive learning.

 ### Usage
 ```bash
 sbatch --job-name=job_name --partition=gpu-v100 --gres=gpu:2 --nodes=1 --ntasks-per-node=1 run_ddp_usr.sh \
   --data-root /path/to/Visium_or_VisiumHD_project \